-The SiT3522 is an ultra-low jitter, user programmable oscillator which offers the system designer great flexibility and functionality.
+The SiT3541 is a ruggedized, ultra-low jitter, user programmable oscillator with a maximum acceleration sensitivity of 0.1 ppb/g.
+SiT3541, designed for high reliability applications, offers the system designer great flexibility and functionality in the most demanding environments.